docapostiotalliance/kafka-etl/README.md

 * `group.id`: group id of the consumer hosting the input topic;
 * `poll.size`: number of records to are read and commit in one loop;
 * `consumer.record.size`: max size of a record that will be consumed in the input topic;
-* `producer.record.size`: max size of a record that will be produced in the output topic.
+* `producer.record.size`: max size of a record that will be produced in the output topic;
-* `avro.json.schema.path`: (optional): path to a json file that contain the avro schema to unserialize data.
+* `avro.json.schema.path`: (optional): path to a json file that contain the avro schema to unserialize data;
+* `avro.data.bytes.start.offset`: (optional): start offset to decode with avro schema (to skip the first bytes that contain the schema id).

 ## Implementation of the transformations rules